-- One-off or schedule transfers only.
+- One-off or schedules transfers only.
 You can’t take advantage of forward contracts or limit orders as a business.

-- May require paperwork to sign up.
-Depending on your business, you may be required to submit statements and other documents for approval.
+- Strict ID and paperwork required.
+Depending on your business, you may be required to submit statements and other documents for approval, potentially delaying account approval.

 How do I use CurrencyFair?